St. Paul's Church, Landour: 19th century

 St. Paul's was built in 1840 by Bishop Daniel Wilson who saw the need for the construction of a church in Landour, which would become the main station of the Anglican church in the Dehradun district.
 Upon its opening, St. Paul's was government owned and could seat 250 people.
 It was created for the particular use of the British troops based at the Landour convalescent depot.

 The year 1857 marked the Indian Rebellion of 1857, an event the church record refers to, from the British perspective, as the "insurrection" of 1857.
 Rev. W.J.Jay was the chaplain during this period (1856—1857) and regular services were held uninterrupted.

 Present day

 In 2005, the Pastorate Committee proposed the restoration of the church roof, due to leaking.
 Some money to fund the repairs was raised by the congregation but it was not enough to pay for the restoration work.
-At this point, some former students of Woodstock School stepped forward to help fund a complete restoration of the building.
+At this point, Sanjay Narang alumni of Woodstock School - Class of '81 stepped forward to fund the complete restoration of the building.
 The works were completed in November 2008.